vijayv95/mailpicker/CONTRIBUTING.md

 ## Notes

 * This project is **under active development**.
-* Contributions may be reorganized as the architecture matures.
+* Contributions may be reorganized as the architecture evolves.
-* Contributions outside of Phase 0 are welcome once functionality begins.
+* Contributions beyond Phase 0 are welcome once functionality begins.